Sparta8185/Codign-platform-for-students-Fixed/README.md

 # Codign-platform-for-students

-This project is a web-based platform designed to allow students to write, compile, and run C programs directly from their browser.
-The platform is built using Flask for the backend, with a frontend code editor powered by CodeMirror.
+This project is a web-based platform that allows students to write, compile, and run C programs directly from their browsers.
 Additionally, the platform includes a PDF viewer and a user management interface for lab sessions.

 <img width="1351" alt="Screenshot 2024-08-13 at 09 32 02" src="https://github.com/user-attachments/assets/1f70faf7-0a3e-4c6d-97cd-842d2b08d558">